Test method

 A test method is a method for a test in science or engineering, such as a physical test, chemical test, or statistical test.
-It is a definitive procedure that produces a test result.
-In order to ensure accurate and relevant test results, a test method should be "explicit, unambiguous, and experimentally feasible.", as well as effective and reproducible.
+It is a specified procedure that produces a test result.
+To ensure accurate and relevant results, a test method should be "explicit, unambiguous, and experimentally feasible.", as well as effective and reproducible.

-A test can be considered an observation or experiment that determines one or more characteristics of a given sample, product, process, or service.
-The purpose of testing involves a prior determination of expected observation and a comparison of that expectation to what one actually observes.
-The results of testing can be qualitative (yes/no), quantitative (a measured value), or categorical and can be derived from personal observation or the output of a precision measuring instrument.
+A test is an observation or experiment that determines one or more characteristics of a given sample, product, process, or service, with the purpose of comparing the test result to expected or desired results.
+The results can be qualitative (yes/no), quantitative (a measured value), or categorical and can be derived from personal observation or the output of a precision measuring instrument.

-Usually the test result is the dependent variable, the measured response based on the particular conditions of the test or the level of the independent variable.
-Some tests, however, may involve changing the independent variable to determine the level at which a certain response occurs: in this case, the test result is the independent variable.
+Usually the test result is the dependent variable, the measured response based on the particular conditions of the test defined by the value of the independent variable.
+Some tests may involve changing the independent variable to determine the level at which a certain response occurs: in this case, the test result is the independent variable.